sashank24/NASA-Turbofan-Predictive-Maintenance/README.md

 *some graphs in the notebook are not rendered by Github since the frame amount exceeded*

-inorder to view the full notebook please click this -> [Notebook](https://nbviewer.jupyter.org/github/sashank24/NASA-Turbofan-Predictive-Maintenance/blob/main/notebook/NASA_Turbo_Engine_RUL.ipynb)
+inorder to view the full notebook please click this -> [Notebook](https://nbviewer.jupyter.org/github/sashank24/NASA-Turbofan-Predictive-Maintenance/blob/main/notebook/NASA_Turbo_Engine_RUL.ipynb) (📍wait for it load...)

 *if the above method doesnt work TRY THIS* -> copy paste this link https://github.com/sashank24/NASA-Turbofan-Predictive-Maintenance/tree/main/notebook in this [nbviewer.jupyter.org](https://nbviewer.jupyter.org/) website and click the file with the '.ipynb' extension and wait for it to render (takes about 10 seconds)